Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 myexperiments.pushbutton/test/test_pushbutton.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a sample test suit for your experiment.
+This is a sample test suite for your experiment.
 It's intended only as a placeholder, and does not actually test anything as it is.
 See the documentation for `pytest <https://docs.pytest.org/en/latest/>`__ for information about setting up tests.